-- 1. Be at least 18 years of age. - 2.
-Complete necessary pre/in-service training based on the service plan. - 3.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 4.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 4. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 5.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Companion services.

-ODP or its Designee Frequency of Verification:

-At least once during a 3-year monitoring cycle and mo New providers may be qualified more frequently depe assigned to. - · · · · · · · · · · · · · · · · · · ·
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Appendix C: Participant Services C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title: Consultative Nutritional Services
+State laws, regulations and policies re ferenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-HCBS Taxonomy:
+Consultative Nutritional Services HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11040 nutrition consultation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Consultative Nutritional Services are direct and indirect services that assist unpaid caregivers and/or paid support staff in carrying out participant treatment/service plan, and that are not covered by the Medicaid State Plan, and are necessary to improve or sustain the participant's health status and improve the participant's independence and inclusion in their community.
 The service may include assessment, the development of a home treatment/service plan, training and technical assistance to carry out the plan and monitoring of the participant and the provider in the implementation of the plan.
+Direct Consultative Nutritional Services may be provided using remote technology in accordance with ODP policy.
 This service may be delivered in the participant's home or in the community as described in the service plan.
 This service requires a recommendation by a physician.